panlukynek/DotWave.js/README.md

 ## Contributing
 Contributions are welcome!
-Please feel free to submit a Pull Request.
+Please feel free to submit a pull request or an issue.